fdev1/wpsd/README.md

 - The commit logs suck.
 Once we reach a v0.1 release I will rebase them on a new repo called uppd.

+- The position information is currently provided to other programs through a unix socket in plain text.
+Soon I will change the socket to a binary format (so it won't have to be parsed) and add a pseudo-terminal (virtual serial port) that provides the information in NMEA format so it can be used by existing GPS applications.